Lucy Wyles QC

 Wagenaar v Weekend Travel and Serradj (2013); CA (2014); skiing accident in France resulting in catastrophic injury.
 Court of Appeal decision on effect of QWOCS on third party claims

 All aspects of personal injury litigation, including private international law issues arising in foreign claims.
-Extensive experience of employer’s liability claims including disease (WRULD, deafness, asthma and cancers), manual handling and workplace accidents, stress at work and bullying; occupier’s liability claims; sporting accidents; catastrophic injuries and fatal claims; product liability claims; and direct claims by foreign social insurers.
+Extensive experience of employer’s liability claims including disease, manual handling and workplace accidents, stress at work and bullying; occupier’s liability claims; sporting accidents including skiing cases; catastrophic injuries and fatal claims; product liability claims; and direct claims by foreign social insurers.

-Johnson v British Cycling Federation (ongoing); claim for brain injury sustained in cycle race
+Johnson v British Cycling Federation (2017); claim for brain injury sustained in cycle race

 Harris v CDMR Purfleet Ltd EWCA Civ 1645; adequacy of reasons for date of knowledge in WRULD case

-Experience of claims related to obstetrics and gynaecology (cord prolapse; hypoxia; Erb’s palsy); general surgery; paediatrics; neurology; orthopaedics; general practice; ophthalmology; cosmetic procedures; wrongful birth.
+Experience of claims related to obstetrics and gynaecology (cord prolapse; hypoxia; Erb’s palsy); general surgery; paediatrics; neurology; orthopaedics; general practice; ophthalmology; cosmetic procedures; wrongful birth; mental health.